bumbot-hub/bumbot-hub/README.md

 ## 👨‍🔬About Me👨‍🔬
    🏫 Computer Science student at Wrocław University of Science and Technology,
-   🧠 Member of Neuron - a student science club at WUST,
-   🚀 My interests include: BCI, Neuroinformatics, AI/ML, Data Analysis, Web Development, and UI/UX design,
+   🧠 Member of Neuron – a neuroinformatics student science club at WUST, 🚀 My interests include: BCI, Neuroinformatics, AI/ML, Data Analysis, Web Development, and UI/UX design,
    💡 Lifelong learner always eager to explore new technologies and ideas.